xavdid/advent-of-code/README.md

 # Advent of Code

 This is my tried-and-true Python helper package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It contains helpful utilities, plus my [daily solution write-ups](https://github.com/xavdid/advent-of-code/tree/main/solutions).
+Note that it doesn't include my puzzle inputs, per [a request from the creator](https://www.reddit.com/r/adventofcode/wiki/troubleshooting/no_asking_for_inputs).

 It expects to be run using at least Python 3.11; you can use a tool like [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.